The Dr. Clark Research Assn is an

 sells Clark-certified products and contains a lot of information on her

-The Zapper Guy was formerly known as Ten Dollar Zapper, makes a number of inexpensive but high quality zappers, including a much recommended three frequency unit.
+The Zapper Guy, formerly known as Ten Dollar Zapper, makes a number of inexpensive but high quality zappers, including a much recommended three frequency unit.
 They originally builts a tiny zapper integrated into the cabling for the smallest zapper possible.

 The Super RAVO Zapper is built in Czechoslovakia